Pewsey: Others

 A Methodist chapel was built in 1873 and became a church in 1932.

 The Roman Catholic Church of the Holy Family was built in 1964.

 Amenities

 Pewsey has a post office, a petrol station, and a Co-op supermarket.
-The village has one restaurant/wine bar and five pubs (the Royal Oak, the Crown Inn, the Moonrakers, the Coopers Arms, and The Shed Alehouse micropub).
+The village has an Indian restaurant and five pubs (the Royal Oak, the Crown Inn, the Moonrakers, the Coopers Arms, and The Shed Alehouse micropub).
 At Pewsey Wharf, north of the village, is the Waterfront bar and bistro.

 Pewsey Sports Centre, run by Wiltshire Council, is next to Pewsey Vale School.
 Its facilities include a 25m heated indoor swimming pool, squash courts and a large multi-sport hall.

+Pewsey Heritage Centre is a museum run by the local history society, housed in Avonside Works, a former foundry building used by the agricultural engineering firm of Whatley & Hiscock.
+The company's collection of historic farm machinery forms the core of the museum's collection.

 Jones's Mill is a wetland nature reserve by the Avon.
 Pewsey is connected to London Paddington via its railway station, a short walk from the village centre.